-Here are 5 Divine SEO Strategies we use in every SEO campaign to ensure we can withstand whatever miracles (or curses) Google sends our way next.
+Here are 5 Divine SEO Strategies we use in every SEO campaign to ensure we can withstand whatever miracles (or curses).
+Google sends our way next.
 We hope they bring you much fortune in the future!

 In the SEO world, Google’s word is law.
-So it shouldn’t surprise you to know that one of the best ways to survive the Google algorithm updates is… do what Google says!
+So it shouldn’t surprise you that one of the best ways to survive the Google algorithm updates is to do what Google says!